St. Kilda Little Penguins - Finally Reopened in December and New Fee in 2025

 The best daytime after sundown for sightings is usually about 30 minutes after sunset.
 However, remember that it gets crowded around sunset as everyone wants to see these cute guys.

-Update November 2024 - Closure of St. Kilda Pier and New Fee in 2025
+Reopened in December 2024 - New Fee in 2025

 A zoom photo of the head of a fairy penguin.

-You can already see the entire construction from the shore.
-There will be a seating area to view the incoming penguins; restrooms will also be available.
-They are constructing a new viewing area made of hardwood timber from Queensland with elements similar to the 1853 pier to reflect the maritime heritage.
-Since spring 2021, there have been building works at St. Kilda Beach to extend and modernize the pier by about 450 meters, creating better access for ferry, kayak, and paddleboard activities.
-The new curved platform will lead above the sea and look like it is floating so that you can watch the penguins arriving from the sea and waddling to their burrows, but they get more space and protection, which is necessary.
-This construction is cost-intensive, and it looks like it is increasing monthly to $ 53 million.
-And now they are speaking about managed access and entrance fees.
+Since spring 2021, there were building works at St. Kilda Beach to extend and modernize the pier by about 450 meters, creating better access for ferry, kayak, and paddleboard activities.
+The new curved platform leads above the sea and looks like it is floating so that you can watch the penguins arriving from the sea and waddling to their burrows.
+This construction was cost-intensive, with $ 53 million.
+Now there is a rumor about managed access and entrance fees.

 Entrance Fee St. Kilda Penguins from 2025